figglewatts/daybookr/README.md

 COMMANDS:
    generate  generate the site
    new       create a new site
-   help, h   Shows a list of commands or help for one command
+   open      open a daybookr site in a browser help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: